ekaranjaa/gads/README.md

 ## Project setup

 Run `npm i` to install all npm packages
-In vscode, install
+In vscode, install the following extensions

 > live sass compiler
 > live server

-use the following configs for live sass compiler
+use the following configs for `live sass compiler`

 ```
 "liveSassCompile.settings.generateMap": false